kieran-mackle/ccxt-download/README.md

 ## Notes and future work
 - Support for private downloads to assist in accounting, account tracking and analysis, etc.
-- Cannot download `1s` data too far back.
-If it is attempted, no data will be returned, and the download function will return without warning.
-A notice could be given if this might have happened.

 ## Contributing